EnterpriseDB/repmgr/README.md

 table (`repl_nodes`).
 A `standby_unregister` event notification will be recorded in the `repl_events` table.

 Note that this command will not stop the server itself or remove it from the replication cluster.
+Note that if the standby was using a replication slot, this will not be removed.

 If the standby is not running, the command can be executed on another node by providing the id of the node to be unregistered using